 A disability is any condition, physical or mental, that significantly impacts a person’s life activities.
 The most common types of disability affect mobility, hearing, vision, and cognition.
-As of 2017, around 13.2 percent of the U.S. population had some type of disability.
-Disability is more common among older individuals, with those aged 65 years and older accounting for 41.4 percent of the disabled population in the U.S.
+As of 2019, around 13.2 percent of the U.S. population had some type of disability.
+Disability is more common among older individuals, with almost half of those aged 75 years and older living with a disability.

-The most common type of disability in the U.S. is ambulatory disability, which affects a person’s mobility.
-In 2016, an estimated 6.6 percent of people in the U.S. had such a disability.
-As with all disabilities, ambulatory disabilities are more common among older people, with 22.5 percent of those aged 65 years and older having such a disability, compared to only 5.1 percent of those aged 18 to 64 years.
-Ambulatory disabilities are most common in the states of West Virginia, Arkansas, Alabama, and Kentucky.
-The states with the lowest rates of ambulatory disability are Utah and South Dakota, with 4.2 and 4.7 percent of the population of these states with this disability respectively.
+The most common type of disability in the U.S. are ambulatory disabilities, which affects a person’s mobility.
+In 2018, an estimated 5 percent of those aged 21 to 64 years and 31 percent of people aged 75 years and older had such a disability.
+Ambulatory disabilities are most common in the states of West Virginia, Arkansas, and Mississippi.
+The states with the lowest rates of ambulatory disability are Utah and Minnesota, with 3.8 and 4.5 percent of the population of these states with this disability, respectively.
+The most common type of disability among those aged 20 years and below are cognitive disabilities.
+Those with cognitive disabilities have serious difficulty concentrating, remembering, or making decisions because of a physical, mental or emotional condition.

 Because disabilities affect a person’s ability to perform everyday activities, they can significantly impact one’s ability to work.
-In 2017, the employment rate among those with a disability was 36 percent, compared to almost 77 percent for those without a disability.
-Those with hearing disabilities are employed at higher rates than any other disability, with around 52 percent of this population employed, compared to 44 percent of people with a vision disability, and 26 percent of those with a cognitive disability.
+In 2019, the employment rate among those with a disability was 39 percent, compared to almost 79 percent for those without a disability.
+Those with vision disabilities are employed at higher rates than any other disability, with 54.4 percent of this population employed, compared to 53.6 percent of people with a hearing disability, and 28.6 percent of those with a cognitive disability.
 The Americans with Disabilities Act of 1990 protects the rights of those suffering from a disability and makes it illegal for employers to discriminate against people with disabilities in various ways.
 However, a lack of understanding and negative attitudes towards such employees can still adversely affect employment opportunities for those with disabilities.

 This text provides general information.
 Statista assumes no